 The Jefferson State Police Department exists to protect life and property, maintain successful parking and traffic systems, prevent crime and be of general service to the college community.
-We want to fulfill these responsibilities in a professional and pleasant manner.
+We want to fulfill these responsibilities professionally and pleasantly.

-Those of us in the Jefferson State Police department strongly feel that public relations are a vital aspect of our role as campus police.
-We pledge to improve our service by improving the skill of our officers through continuing education, in-service training, and self-improvement programs.
+Those of us in the Jefferson State Police Department strongly feel that public relations is a vital aspect of our role as campus police.
+We pledge to improve our service by improving the skills of our officers through continuing education, in-service training, and self-improvement programs.